White Diamond: A Personal Portrait of Kylie Minogue: Background and development

 At the beginning of White Diamond, the director, William Baker, says: "For most people, Neighbours, 'I Should Be So Lucky,' Michael Hutchence, gold hot pants, 'Can't Get You Out of My Head,' and cancer equals Kylie.
 I want to rip that surface away."

 On 17 May 2005, Kylie Minogue was forced to cancel the Australian leg of her Showgirl tour after being diagnosed with breast cancer.
 This is the story of her homecoming.
 (Introductory pre-credits text from White Diamond.)

 White Diamond started out when Kylie's creative director and close friend William Baker was filming her for a personal record that was to be used as backstage bonus footage for the Showgirl: Homecoming Tour DVD.
 They had so much footage by the end of the tour, that they decided it would be better suited to a feature-length documentary format.

 The original plan was to release it directly to DVD, but it was eventually given a single-day cinema release in some territories.

 The film focuses on Kylie during her Australian and European tour, Showgirl: The Greatest Hits Tour.
 But during that tour, it was announced on 17 May 2005 that she had been diagnosed with breast cancer.
 This led to the postponement of the remainder of that tour and to her withdrawal from the Glastonbury Festival.
-After having had surgery on 21 May 2005, her tour later resumed in November 2006 in Australia, under the name Showgirl: The Homecoming Tour.
+After having had surgery on 21 May 2005, her tour later resumed in November 2006 in Australia, under the name Showgirl: Homecoming Tour.
 Yet, while on this tour, Kylie was diagnosed with a respiratory tract infection.
 The tour was then postponed to January 2007.

 Kylie stated that White Diamond was "a good way to thank the fans for their support and see where all their good wishes went.
 This started as quite a humble little project, and in many ways it still is."
 She had written on her website earlier in 2007: "I have to admit I was a little nervous to work on such a revealing project and I did pull the plug several times, but due to Willie's persistence it is now almost finished.
 It gives a great insight into the world of touring and the touring family."